clairey-zx81/json-model/SPEC.md

 - `{}`: empty object (no properties).
 - `{"…": …, "…": …}`: an object with property specifications.

-Property values are the models of the expected associated values.
+Property values are the models of the expected values associated to the property.

 Property names are matched as follow:

 - `"!XXX"`: mandatory properties directly provided after the `!`.
-  String constants are _also_ valid mandatory properties.
+  String constants are _also_ valid mandatory properties, see below.
 - `"?XXX"`: optional properties directly provided after the `?`.
 - `"/.../"`: optional property names matching a regular expression: eg `{"/^a/": ""}` means property names starting with _a_ must have string values.
-- `"$XXX"`: optional property reference to a **string** definition.
+- `"$XXX"`: optional property reference to a **string** definition, see below.
 - `""` catch all property: any property name matches.
+  This is consistent with `""` standing for any string.
 - property names starting with other characters are reserved for future uses and must be rejected.

 :warning: Named properties **must** be distinct one from the other,